 - Have plenty of options stocked in your pantry and freezer so you do not always have to rely on fresh foods.
 For example, dried fruits like raisins can substitute for fresh.
 Keeping a bag of frozen edamame means you always can pack something green.
 Keep canned tuna in case you run out of lunch meat.
 Have options so you can always pack a great lunch in a pinch.

 - Don’t be afraid to pack something new.
 Exposure to a variety of different foods is what grows an adventurous eater.
 When packing something new for kids, make sure your other lunch box compartments are filled with things they like.
 That way they will not feel too hungry if they don’t like a new food initially.

 - If your child does not love something new that you have tried, don’t be afraid to pack it again.
-Research shows that it takes 6-10 exposures to a new food before a child may accept it (some researches say as many as 15 exposures).
+Research shows that it takes many to a new food before a child may accept it (some researches say as many as 15 exposures).
 A recent study showed that 94% of parents give up on a food before they reach five tries!
 Kids are less likely to be adventurous, healthy eaters if parents do not persist in exposing them to good nutrition.

 - Try packing seasonal items.
 Seasonal local foods are fresher and taste better.
 Packing more seasonally means that kids get to try different foods each month.

 - Don’t forget calcium!
 Kids have growing bones and need plenty of calcium.
 If your child does not consume dairy products, have options on hand that are calcium-rich like fortified soy, beans, tofu, nuts, seeds and leafy greens.

 - Keep kids engaged and interested in their lunches.
 Ask them to help with choosing, preparing, and packing lunch items.
 They are more likely to enjoy food when they are involved.
 Try printing this LUNCH PACKING MAP, and help your kids write in the choices available for each food group.
 This will make it easier to choose what they pack.